pydata/xarray/doc/examples/weather-data.rst

 Fill missing values with climatology
 ------------------------------------

-The :py:func:`~xray.Dataset.fillna` method on grouped objects lets you easily fill missing values by group:
+The :py:func:`~xarray.Dataset.fillna` method on grouped objects lets you easily fill missing values by group:

 .. ipython:: python